-If you are thinking about whether a mortgage payment holiday, a payment freeze or a reduced payment is right for you, the Money Advice Service’s Money Navigator Tool will help you access the right information.
+If you're thinking about whether a mortgage payment holiday, a payment freeze or a reduced payment is right for you, the Money Advice Service’s Money Navigator Tool will help you access the right information.

-If you are coming to the end of a full or partial payment freeze, nearing the end of a mortgage payment holiday period, or the cost of your overdraft is changing, make sure you know what happens next.
+If you're coming to the end of a full or partial payment freeze, nearing the end of a mortgage payment holiday, or the cost of your overdraft is changing, make sure you know what happens next.
 If you’re not sure, contact the organisations you make payments to, to agree a way forward with them.

 To start managing your situation, first make a list of all the organisations you make payments to.